regTPS-KLE: A Novel Approach To Approximate A Gaussian Random Field for Bayesian Spatial Modeling: Real Application: NO data

-Lastly, the SPDE and regTPS-KLE models were applied to predict/interpolate the NO$_{2}$ concentrations across Germany (Fig. \ref{fig:fig10}).
+The SPDE and regTPS-KLE models were applied to predict/interpolate the NO$_{2}$ concentrations across Germany (Figure \ref{fig:fig11}).
 Both models exhibit comparable large-scale spatial patterns, particularly in the lower quantile and posterior median, where most of the average pollution in the regions is consistently identified.
 However, the SPDE model shows a tendency to overestimate the NO$_{2}$ concentrations in the posterior median, which may reflect its spatial smoothing properties.
 However, there is a high discrepancy in the upper quantiles since the SPDE model predicts elevated concentrations in the north and southeast of Germany, whereas the regTPS-KLE model attributes the highest concentrations values to the western regions.
 For the above, to evaluate the predictive performance of the SPDE and regTPS-KLE models, under MCMC sampling, we used the leave-one-out cross validation criterion (loo-cv, \cite{vehtari2017practical}).
 It is a technique that evaluates predictive performance by systematically omitting each observation from the data (NO$_{2}$) and assessing how well the model predicts the held-out value.
 Essentially, its use Pareto-smoothed importance sampling (PSIS-LOO), which re-weights posterior draws to approximate the leave-one-out distribution providing an efficient estimate of out-of-sample predictive accuracy.
 As we can see, regTPS-KLE outperforms the SPDE method for NO$_{2}$ models in predictive terms.
 It achieves the highest expected log predictive density (elpd), serving as the reference for comparison.
-Therefore, relative to this reference point (the regTPS-KLE model), the SPDE model shows an elpd\_diff of -12.5 with a standard error of 3.2, indicating an important and statistically significant reduction in predictive accuracy.
+Therefore, relative to this reference point (the regTPS-KLE model), the SPDE model shows a $\Delta$ELPD of -26.4 with a standard error of 7.3, indicating an important and statistically significant reduction in predictive accuracy (Table \ref{table:table3}).
+Our analysis also revealed that both approaches performed with high computational efficiency; however, the regTPS-KLE model demonstrated a marginal advantage over the SPDE framework.
+Specifically, the regTPS-KLE model achieved a computational efficiency of 12.98, compared to 12.53 for the SPDE model.
+In simple words, regTPS-KLE produces effective samples at a faster rate than the SPDE model with less number of basis functions (Table \ref{table:table3}).